 2.3.1 A Public Inquiry is a formal, independent review relating to particular events which have caused or have potential to cause public concern, or where there is public concern that particular events may have occurred.
 It is inquisitorial in nature, not adversarial.
 The aim of a Public Inquiry is to help to restore public confidence in systems or services by investigating the facts through consideration of documentary and witness evidence, to determine what happened and help prevent recurrence.
-The outcome of a Public Inquiry is the production by the Inquiry Team of a report which details key findings of fact and makes recommendations.
+The outcome of a Public Inquiry is the production by the Chair, with input from the Inquiry Team, of a report which details key findings of fact and makes recommendations.
 It is not the purpose of a Public Inquiry to determine issues of civil or criminal liability.